mmann1123/xr_fresh/writeup/paper.md

 ### Time Series Feature Set

-The [online documentation](https://mmann1123.github.io/xr_fresh/feature_calculator_series.html) summarizes the suite of time series features extracted by the `xr_fresh` module from gridded data.
+The [documentation](https://mmann1123.github.io/xr_fresh/feature_calculator_series.html) summarizes the suite of time series features extracted by the `xr_fresh` module from gridded data.
 These features are designed to characterize the temporal behavior of each pixel $(x_i, y_j)$.
 By including a diverse set of statistical, trend and distribution-based metrics, `xr_fresh` enables a detailed and scalable analysis of temporal patterns [@jin2022automated;@venkatachalam2024temporal].
 Additional features can be added to the library as needed, and users can also define custom feature extraction functions.

-#### Interpolation
+### Interpolation

-The `xr_fresh` library includes functionality to interpolate missing values pixel-wise in the gridded data.
+The `xr_fresh` library includes functionality to interpolate missing values pixel-wise in gridded data.
 The interpolation methods implemented in `xr_fresh` are designed to be computationally efficient and can handle large datasets effectively.
 The module supports advanced interpolation techniques including linear, nearest-neighbor, cubic, and univariate spline interpolation [@virtanen2020scipy].
-These methods can utilize either regular intervals or provided date vectors.

 Formally, for a fixed pixel $(i, j)$, let the time series be: